global-asp/lida-source/en/0006_eating-out.md

 They add sauce and salt, and stir the noodles.

 ##
 Kip and his friend eat the noodles.
-It's very tasty.
+They are very tasty.

 ##
 He drinks water.